quasi-coherent/dim-swap/README.md

-                           start random row swapping --row-max ARG            Integer in the range 0-100 representing where to end random row swapping
+                           start random row swapping --row-max ARG            Integer in the range 0-100 representing where to end random row swapping --num-iters ARG          Number of times to run swapping with the given options
 ```

 ## examples